arthur-jacquin/edit/readme.md

 ## Documentation

-Read `philosphy.md` to see why i wrote `edit`, design choices explanations, how it compares to other editors, other editors that might better suits you.
+Read `philosphy.md` to see why I wrote `edit`, what it is and is not, the design choices explanations, how it compares to other editors, other editors that might better suits you.
+If you're wondering if you should use `edit`, read this.

 Read `user_guide.md` to see build instructions, use guide, and discover features.

-Read `hacker_guide.md` to get to know better the code.
+If you want to use `edit`, read this.

+Read `cheatsheet.md` to see a quick summary of all runtime options, commands and default keybinds.

+Others documentation files are in-depth descriptions of some systems, like syntax highlighting or search and replace engines; or technical notes.

 ## Goals